lassejlv/badcss/docs/index.md

       link: https://github.com/lassejlv/themostbadd-css-framework

 features:
+  - icon: 🚀
-  - title: 😜 Easy to Use
+    title: Easy to Use
     details: The framework is lightweight and easy to use, and it is designed to be as simple as possible.
+  - icon: 🎨
-  - title: 🔨 Plugins
+    title: Plugins
     details: Easy import plugins like Fontawesome and more.
 To make it easier to use.
 ---